HamburgerZ/PSPY/README.md

 PSPY is a digital image processing framework developed by python.
 You can use PSPY to process digital image conveniently like photoshop and add your own funcitons and interfaces easily by python.
 PSPY is suitalbe for friends who start to study the knowledge of opencv.
 # Installtion
-- You should to install python3.</br>
+- You should install python3.</br>
 - You should install two lib:</br>
   - opencv_python</br>
   - wxpython</br>